Brendan Donovan Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 12th in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.1 strikeouts per nine innings compiled by the Giants pitching staff ranks 12th in the league.

-- The Giants have the 18th-ranked team ERA across all MLB pitching staffs (4.45).
+- The Giants have a 4.39 team ERA that ranks 17th among all MLB pitching staffs.

-- Giants pitchers combine to allow 30 total home runs at a clip of 1.3 per game (to rank 20th in baseball).
+- The Giants rank 21st in baseball in home runs allowed (32 total, 1.3 per game).

-- DeSclafani (1-1) takes the mound for the Giants in his fifth start of the season.
-He has a 2.63 ERA in 24 2/3 innings pitched, with 21 strikeouts.
+- Webb (1-4) takes the mound for the Giants in his sixth start of the season.
+He's put together a 5.28 ERA in 30 2/3 innings pitched, with 36 strikeouts.

-- In his last appearance on Saturday against the New York Mets, the right-hander threw five innings, allowing four earned runs while surrendering seven hits.
+- In his most recent outing on Saturday against the New York Mets, the right-hander threw seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.